Anal Fissure Treatment

 Anal fissures are very commonly encountered in the daily practice of a colorectal surgeon.
 Conservative management is to be tried first and this is usually successful in > 90% of cases.
 Treating constipation and straining with changes in the diet and addition of bulking agents is paramount.
 The associated increased anal tone is addressed with the use of topical muscle relaxant medications (GTN, calcium channel blockers, botulinum toxin).
 Topical anesthetic creams may reduce pain and consequently spasm.
 In the case of failed conservative treatment, anal fistula surgery with fissurectomy or advancement flap may be considered avoiding the risk of incontinence.
 This is particularly important in patients with low-pressure sphincters.
 Alternatively, lateral internal sphincterotomy tailored to the length of the fissure is highly effective with a low rate of minor incontinence that is usually transient.

-Looking for An Anal Fissure Treatment in Dubai?
+Looking for An Anal Fissure Treatment in Dubai & Abu Dhabi?

-A proctology service in Dubai not only for Anal Fissure Treatment, but also for many other diseases is currently operating in Dubai London Hospital, Aster Hospital, American Hospital.
-Currently, Dr. Antonio Privitera is offering a free consultation for nonhealing anal fissure in the same hospital in Dubai.
+A proctology service in Dubai and Abu Dhabi not only for Anal Fissure Treatment, but also for many other diseases is currently operating in Dubai London Hospital, Aster Hospital, American Hospital.
+Currently, Dr. Antonio Privitera is offering a free consultation for nonhealing anal fissure in the same hospital in Dubai and Abu Dhabi.